Rathaus / Kulturhaus Babelsberg

 16. March 2023

-A big thank you to Ms. Pachl for the wonderful organization and support for our event on gut health (Nowawes Pharmacy) on March 15, 2023. 👍🏼😊 Very nice location at fair prices.
+A big thank you to Ms. Pachl for the wonderful organization and support of our event on gut health (Nowawes Pharmacy) on March 15, 2023. 👍🏼😊 Very nice location at fair prices.
 This will definitely not be our last lecture at the Kulturhaus Babelsberg.
-Highly recommended! ⭐️⭐️⭐️⭐️⭐️
+Highly recommended ⭐️⭐️⭐️⭐️⭐️

 ST